 - Order to have the property inspected by a certified home inspector.
-Call us if you need a referral.
+Call us or your real estate agent if you need a referral.

 - Once we have the home inspectors report, we will set up a phone meeting to go over the report together.

 - We then put together a letter proposing repairs and changes that we want to be completed before the closing of the property and send it to the seller’s attorney.

 - We wait for a response from the seller’s attorney.
 Once we come to an agreement on what items will be fixed, the process moves forward.
 At this point, if both sides can’t come to an agreement on repairs or credit for repairs, either party can cancel the contract, and you will get your earnest money back.

 - If this is not a cash deal, you should be working closely with your mortgage loan originator.
 For things to go smoothly, pay attention to your email and get all the documents needed to them as soon as possible.